thumbnail image

 Intelligence in waiting.

-The research sitting inside those reports represented years of direct contact with real users — their frustrations, their mental models, their unmet needs, their moments of clarity.
+The research sitting inside those reports represented years of direct contact with real users: their frustrations, their mental models, their unmet needs, their moments of clarity.
 That knowledge had the potential to inform decisions already being made — and ones nobody ever saw coming.

 But potential isn't the same as impact.
 Knowledge that can't be reached doesn't influence decisions.
 It just ages.

-The goal wasn't convenience.
+The goal wasn't just convenience.
 It was compounding intelligence — so that knowledge gained could pay dividends long after the findings that generated it were complete.

 From archives to answers.

-The build started with a question that shaped every decision that followed: what does this agent actually need to do?
+The build started with a question that shaped every decision that followed: What does this agent actually need to do?

 The answer wasn't "search research reports."
 Search already existed.
 The Airtable tool was search — constrained, rigid search, but search nonetheless.
-What was needed was something fundamentally different: an agent that could reason across a corpus of knowledge, synthesize findings from multiple studies simultaneously, and return answers that reflected the full depth of what the organization knew — not just the three bullets someone chose to enter years ago.
+What was needed was something fundamentally different: an agent that could reason across a corpus of knowledge, synthesize findings from multiple studies simultaneously, and return answers that reflected the full depth of what the organization knew.
+Not just the three bullets someone chose to enter years ago.

 That distinction — retrieval versus synthesis — drove every architectural decision.